 If you consider buying the Shopfox W1837, you may want to read this post.
 It boasts an easy-to-transport weight and size of a high-end contractor saw.
 There is dust control and the full features of a cabinet saw.
 This is an excellent combination of performance, practicality, and portability.

 Like the Shop Fox professional cabinet saws, this hybrid also has a quick-change blade guard with anti-kickback pawls that can be positioned away from the workpiece.
 This saw will surely envy anyone who sees it in a shop or worksite.
 The Shopfox W1837 is a Hybrid Table Saw featuring cabinet-mounted trunnions and an enclosed steel upper stand for maximum dust containment.
 Despite its hybrid design, cutting capacities stand toe-to-toe with the most expensive cabinet saws on the market.

-The interchangeable riving knife offers protection for non-through cutting operations that require the removal of the blade guard.
+The interchangeable riving knife offers protection for non-through cutting operations requiring the blade guard’s removal.
 It also features a serpentine belt and pulley system for smooth and quiet operation with better power transfer than a standard V-belt drive system.
 This saw is sure to be the envy at any shop or worksite.

 - It is strong, hard-wearing, and durable

 - It comes with anti-kickback pawls that can be positioned anywhere

 - Is very expensive